the-carlisle-group/APL2XL/APLSource/Docs/addfeature.md

 4. In the dropdown menu, click 'Freeze Panes'
 5. Verify that the columns A-D are static, while from E onwards to the right scroll left and right

 Now that we have made modifications, repeat the steps in 1.3 to save the file as.
 Only this time, instead of naming the file `unchanged.xlsx`, rename the file `freezepanes.xlsx`.
-Open a command prompt, and change director to your selected directory and use the diff tool to identify what files are different between the two workbooks.
+Open a command prompt, and change the working directory to your selected directory and use the diff tool to identify what files are different between the two workbooks.

 ### Section 1.5
 First [unzip](#Section-0.1) both workbooks using the method described in Section 0.1, then run the following diff command.